wp-plugins/planso-forms/readme.txt

 * Added option to choose from 3 different Datepicker Frameworks

 == Upgrade Notice ==

+= 1.3.8 =
+Fixed an IMPORTANT security issue

 = 1.3.3 =
 Please update version 1.3.2 because of an error that causes you to be redirected to a wrong url after form saving and updating